 How and why did you get into Fitness Training?

-What advice would you give to people looking to achieve your aesthetic physique?
+What advice would you give to people looking to change their lives?

-Have you ever had any obstacles in your fitness journey?
+Have you ever received any negative comments or insults during your weight loss journey?

 What are your opinions on Image / Performance enhancing drugs?